 - Freezing Instructions: Cookies freeze well up to 3 months.
 Thaw overnight in the refrigerator.

-- Almond Butter: I encourage you to use my homemade maple almond butter.
-If not, you can use commercial almond butter (Justin’s brand makes a tasty maple almond butter!).
-However, the type of almond butter you use will alter the cookies texture slightly.
+- Almond Butter: You can use store-bought or homemade maple almond butter.
+If using store-bought and need to eat gluten free, double check that your store-bought almond butter is gluten free.
+Note that the type of almond butter you use will alter the cookies texture slightly.
 Be sure to stir in any excess oil on top of the natural brands, and get it completely mixed in.
 Otherwise, your cookies will spread too much.
 An equal amount of peanut butter or other nut butter can be used instead of almond butter.